canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

 ### via web GUI

-To interact with your OpenStack via the web GUI visit <http://10.20.20.1/> and login with the following credentials:
+To interact with your cloud via the web GUI visit <http://10.20.20.1/> and log in with the following credentials:

 ```bash
 username: admin